mexchy1000/CellDART/README.md

 ## Optimal parameter choices (for brain)
   Number of total marker genes = 200 ~ 400
-  Number of pseudospots = 5 to 10 times the number of real spots (20,000~40,000 per Visium slide) Number of cells in a pseudospot (synthetic mixture of single-cell data) = 8
+  Number of pseudospots = 5 to 10 times the number of real spots (20,000~40,000 per Visium slide)
+  Number of sampled cells in a pseudospot (virtual mixture of single-cell data) = 8
   Iteration number = 3,000
   Mini-batch size = 512
   Loss weights between source and domain classifier (alpha) = 0.6